2-con/PyNet/README.md

 PyNet is an Artificial Intelligence and Machine Learning framework entirely built from Python.

 Unlike Tensorflow or PyTorch, PyNet is intended for small-scale educational and experimental purposes, its meant to lower the barrier of entry for people intrested in machine learning and Artificial Intelligence using an easy-to-learn language while still implimenting key concepts.
-But because everything is entirely built on Python, training can be quite slow depending on the machine and therefore, is not advised to serve as a general-purpose library; Other, more proffesionally developed libraries may suite the task at hand.

 # Contents